Docs

 Documentation versions (currently viewingVaadin 24)

-React for Java Developers
+React Introduction for Java Developers

 How React differs from Java, and how it’s used in Vaadin.

-React is a JavaScript library for building user interfaces, especially single-page applications that require efficient, dynamic updates.
+React is a JavaScript library for building user interfaces, mainly single-page applications that require efficient, dynamic updates.
 Developed by Facebook, it emphasizes a component-based architecture, allowing complex UIs to be constructed from small, reusable pieces.

 React is a declarative library.
 This means the code you write describes how the UI must change according to the application state.
 You don’t have to handle the details of updating the interface when a value changes: React takes care of it.
 This is in contrast to imperative programming in which you describe the steps to take to achieve a desired UI state.